MaartenAfschrift/OpenSim_SourceAD/README.md

 * **operating system**: Windows 10.
 * **cross-platform build system**:
   [CMake](http://www.cmake.org/cmake/resources/software.html) >= 3.2
 * **compiler / IDE**: [Visual Studio 2015](https://www.visualstudio.com/).
 We started this project before the release of Visual Studio 2017 and 2019, you might experience bugs with these later versions so please stick to Visual Studio 2015 (or contribute to the code to make it work with the newer versions :)).
-You should be able to find Visual Studio Community 2015 after a little bit of googling.
+You should be able to find Visual Studio Community 2015 after a little bit of googling ([here maybe](https://stackoverflow.com/questions/44290672/how-to-download-visual-studio-community-edition-2015-not-2017)).
     * *Visual Studio Community 2015* is sufficient and is free for everyone.
     * Visual Studio 2015 does not install C++ support by default.
 During the installation you must select